-Anyone conducting University UAS Operations shall be personally responsible for complying with FAA regulations, state and federal laws, this Policy, and all university policies and procedures.
+Anyone conducting University UAS Operations shall be personally responsible for complying with FAA regulations, state and federal laws, this policy, and all other university policies and procedures.

-Any violations of federal, state, and local law or violations of university policies may subject the UAS operator to criminal or civil penalties, and/or disciplinary action.
-Fines or damages incurred by individuals or units that do not comply with this Policy will not be paid by the university and will be the responsibility of those persons involved.
-Legal prohibitions regarding physical presence on campus/trespassing and other legal action may also be pursued against third parties that operate UAS in violation of this policy.
+Any violations of federal, state, and local law or violations of university policies may subject the UAS operator to criminal or civil penalties and/or disciplinary action.
+Fines or damages incurred by individuals or units that do not comply with this policy will not be paid by the university and will be the responsibility of those persons involved.

-A violation of this policy shall be considered unacceptable conduct and subject to the disciplinary actions under the appropriate faculty, staff, and student policies, up to and including dismissal.
+A violation of this policy shall be considered unacceptable conduct and subject to disciplinary actions under the appropriate faculty, staff, and student policies, up to and including dismissal.